chrisss404/cucumber-selenium-grid/README.md

 - [Java JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html)
 - [Apache Ant](http://ant.apache.org/)

 This allows to perform automated acceptance tests on web applications employing a variety of web browsers on different platforms, as demonstrated in the [practical example](#practical-example).
 Unfortunately, the parallel execution of tests is limited to the creation of groups and to run each group in its own Cucumber instance leading to multiple test reports.
-This implementation runs two instances in parallel including the groups *@slow* and *@fast*.
+This implementation runs two instances in parallel including the groups separated by the tags *@slow* and *@fast*.
 Another limitation is that all step definitions are located in a single file.
 Therefore an implementation for productive use should apply [dependency injection](http://cukes.info/install-cucumber-jvm.html) for a better code organisation.

 ----